 Take Your Shoes Off

 Your feet naturally swell a bit on a long flights as you aren’t moving much, so make sure you wear some comfy socks or even bring some slippers and take off those tight shoes and get comfortable.
-But beware – if you have smelly feet (like me!), don’t gross our your whole row, make sure you have some wet wipes or wear SmartWool socks that are odorless!
+Your feet will thank you for this flying tip.

 Get up and Stretch

 Speaking of moving around, do yourself a HUGE favor and get up every few hours and walk around the plane.
 Stand in an area out of the way if possible and do some stretching.
-Ever since my sister had a big scare with bloodclots/DVT in her legs after a long flight that landed her in the hospital, this is something I do religiously.
+Ever since I had a big scare with blood clots and pulmonary emboli in my lungs after a long flight I walk around religiously.

 Keep Your Chargers Handy